-Over time, requirements were developed from a comprehensive assessment of competitive solutions and client meetings and design and implementation was under way.
+Over time, requirements were developed from a comprehensive assessment of competitive solutions and client meetings and design and implementation was underway.
 To provide the client with the optimal team for their project while keeping costs in mind for the startup, a development team was created that consisted of resources from both QAT Global’s US and Brazilian teams.
 The customer enjoyed the benefits of working with a local solution architect throughout the project and a nearshore team that provided the required expert technical skills to deliver on their project at a great rate with the convenience of minimal time zone differences.

-Additionally, it became apparent that while reverse engineering the data streams from the various devices provided very basic access to the data, it was difficult to verify and causes problems in certain corner cases.
+Additionally, it became apparent that while reverse-engineering the data streams from the various devices provided very basic access to the data, it was difficult to verify and causes problems in certain corner cases.
 To overcome this, QAT worked with the customer to establish technical relationships with each device vendor, which gave the development team access to device data stream specifications.
 These specifications were then implemented into an existing code base, allowing for validation of data as well as access to more advanced device features.

 In effect, QAT Global co-designed the solution alongside the customer over the course of the project.
 The customer joined the development team in daily scrum meetings.
-These meetings provided continuous project statuses updates along with regular demo’s showing progress within each sprint.
+These meetings provided continuous project statuses updates along with regular demos showing progress within each sprint.

-The result was a solution which includes:
+The result was a solution that includes:

-- Complex page designs and work flows that manage interactions between the Durable Medical Equipment companies (DME’s), Physicians, and Vitalistics
+- Complex page designs and workflows that manage interactions between the Durable Medical Equipment companies (DME’s), Physicians, and Vitalistics

 - Capability to directly fax in/out of Vitalistics system enables DME suppliers direct access to ordering physicians, saving them time and money